selimnahimi/deathrun-helper/README.md

     - Every round as a RED, you get 10 points for playing
     - Next round, the RED player with the most points gets to be BLU
     - As a BLU, your points are reset
+- A custom timer shown on the HUD

 # Commands:
 | Command | Description |